-MR Engine handles priority customer routing in support with the CC Admin Caller List module.
+MR Engine handles priority customer routing in support of the CC Admin Caller List module.
 The Caller List module allows managing repetitive, malicious/hoax Customers or Gold/Silver customers.
 For more information about the Caller List module, visit Caller Lists

 Caller Lists may be created manually by the application user and may also be synchronized with the 3rd party CRM solution.

 - The MRD Connector (Chat, Email) receives a new task.

 - The MRD connector verifies the customer priority label from CC Admin Caller Lists module.